Our best cash ISA rates

 What is a cash ISA?

-A cash ISA (Individual Savings Account) is a tax-free savings account - meaning you don’t pay tax on the interest you earn.
+A cash ISA (Individual Savings Account) is a tax-free savings account.
+That simply means you don’t pay tax on the interest you earn.

 The annual ISA allowance is £20,000, which can be split across different types of ISAs, allowing your savings to grow faster.

 Any UK resident aged 18 or over can open a cash ISA.
-Children under 18 cannot open an adult ISA, but a junior cash ISA can be opened for them.
+Children under 18 cannot open an adult ISA, but a junior cash ISA can be opened for them instead.

 Upcoming ISA changes